Political Science Department

 Students must apply for admission to candidacy as early as possible, but no later than the last semester of their graduate program.
 University requirements for advancement to candidacy for the master's degree as outlined in the Graduate Policies and Procedures section of this catalog can be found at this link.

 Final date for submission in each semester may be found at the GAPE website http://www.sjsu.edu/gape/current_students/deadlines/ In addition to meeting the university-wide requirements for advancement to candidacy, as outlined in this catalog, applicants must have submitted an approved program for the degree.

 Candidacy includes successful completion of the Graduation Writing Assessment Requirement (GWAR), described in this catalog.
 For graduate courses that meet the GWAR, please refer to the Graduate Admissions and Program Evaluations website at www.sjsu.edu/gape.
 Within the MPA program, PADM 210 meets the GWAR.

 Students must complete all residency, curriculum, unit, GPA, and culminating experience requirements as outlined in the Graduation Requirements section of the Graduate Policies and Procedures.

 A thesis demonstrating the student's competence in original research and acceptable to the department must be submitted to the department at least eight weeks prior to the date on which the degree is to be awarded.
 This thesis must conform to university standards and be approved by the Associate Dean of Graduate Studies.

 Plan B (with Project)

-In lieu of a thesis, a student may complete a thesis-quality research project by enrolling in PADM 298, Special Problems.
-In PADM 298, the student will complete a substantial paper under faculty supervision to complete the project component of Plan B.
+In lieu of a thesis, a student may complete an academically rigorous research project by enrolling in PADM 298, Special Problems.
+In PADM 298 the student will complete a substantial paper under faculty supervision to complete the project component of Plan B.

 |Graduation Writing Assessment Requirement|